poojasri918/ECOSCHED-AI/README.md

 ## 🚀 Problem

 Modern data centers consume massive energy and contribute significantly to carbon emissions.
-Static scheduling fails to adapt to fluctuating carbon intensity, energy cost, and thermal conditions.
+Static scheduling fails to adapt to fluctuating carbon intensity, energy cost, and thermal conditions.This leads to inefficient energy usage and higher environmental impact.

 ---